Supreme Court mulls Virginia ban on mining biggest U.S. uranium deposit

 Virginia has said federal law specifically allows it to ban uranium mining.
 It has the support of several other states concerned about protecting states’ rights, including Indiana, Texas, Massachusetts and Oregon.

-The plaintiffs, also including Cole Hill LLC and Bowen Minerals LLC, sued the state in 2015.
+The plaintiffs, also including Cole Hill LLC and Bowen Minerals LLC, sued Virginia in 2015.
 The Richmond, Virginia-based 4th U.S. Circuit Court of Appeals last year upheld a trial judge’s ruling to toss out the lawsuit.

 Reporting by Andrew Chung; Editing by Will Dunham